danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ![alt text](https://github.com/danimaaz/NBA-Injury-Analysis-2013-2019-/blob/main/Images%20and%20Graphs/Injury%20History%20Graphs/Total%20Num.%20of%20Injuries%20vs%20Injury%20duration%20-%20regression%20Results.PNG "Figure 25")

 The graph indicates that there is no correlation between the player's total injury count and the injury duration.
 The Pearson correlation coefficient is only 0.008.
+Furthermore, the linear model's p-value is 74.6%, which is well above the 5% threshold.
+Finally, the adjusted R-Score is at -.001, which further emphasizes the point that the linear model is _not_ a good fit.
+So I can conclude that there appears to be no linear relationship between a player's total injury count and their injury duration.

 ## Conclusion